 For information about events, see the Events Calendar.

 Mona Vale is the closest major shopping hub.
-Provisions can also be purchased at the Church Point Waterfront Cafe and General Store .
-The Church Point Post Office is also there, and post office boxes can be hired.
+Provisions can also be purchased at the Passadena Pantry and Fresh and the Church Point Waterfront Cafe and General Store .
+The Church Point Post Office is also there, and post office boxes can be leased.

 Playgrounds and parks